 Snorkelling with Whale Sharks in La Paz | Day Trip

 Miguel expected me already at the agreed meeting point and at shortly before 11 o'clock he brought me then to the dock, from where I went on board of a small ship.
 Miguel did not come, he was the one selling the trip on land.
-Once on board, everyone spoke Spanish and I was pleased to use my rusty vocabulary again.
-Rafael – our actual guide – explained us on the way to the whale shark spot the rules how we should behave in the water.
+Once on board, everyone spoke Spanish, and I was pleased to use my rusty vocabulary again.
+Rafael – our actual guide – explained us heading to the whale shark spot the rules how we should behave in the water.

 Lunch at Casa Vieja

 On the recommendation of the boat crew, I decided to have lunch at the restaurant Casa Vieja and was really amazed by the Sopa de Tortilla – which I highly, highly recommend.
-Not only was the portion very big, but it also tasted fantastic and was not expensive.
+Not only was the portion huge, but it also tasted fantastic and was not expensive.

 Strolling through La Paz: Street Art

 Before I had lunch, I had already noticed some colourful walls in La Paz.
 During lunch, I tried to research some of them online and after a short walk through the neighbourhood, I found quite many – what I liked most about them were the many ocean and water interpretations!

 Good spots for Street Art in La Paz